testersakage/mineclonia-jtest/mods/ITEMS/mcl_potions/API.md

-    icon = string -- file name of the effect icon in HUD - defaults to one based on name res_condition = function(object) -- returning true if target is to be resistant to the effect on_start = function(object, factor) -- called when dealing the effect on_load = function(object, factor) -- called on_joinplayer and on_activate
+    icon = string -- file name of the effect icon in HUD - defaults to one based on name res_condition = function(object) -- returning true if target is to be resistant to the effect on_start = function(object, factor) -- called when dealing the effect on_reject = function(object, factor) -- called when give_effect refuses to deal an effect of a lower level than already exists on_load = function(object, factor) -- called on_joinplayer and on_activate
     on_step = function(dtime, object, factor, duration) -- running every step for all objects with this effect on_hit_timer = function(object, factor, duration) -- if defined runs a hit_timer depending on timer_uses_factor value